wireapp/wire-server-deploy/offline/k8ssandra_setup.md

 d helm upgrade --install k8ssandra-test-cluster charts/k8ssandra-test-cluster --namespace database
 ```

-After successful deployment, change the size to 3 and than upgrade the deployment
+After successful deployment, change the size to 3 and upgrade the deployment.

 Note: Deploying with size: 3 directly will result in some hostname resolution issues.
 ```